TimSayers/dump1090/README.md

 Reliability
 ---

-By default Dump1090 checks for decoding errors using the 24-bit CRC checksum, where available.
+By default, Dump1090 checks for decoding errors using the 24-bit CRC checksum, where available.
 Messages with errors are discarded.

 The --fix command line switch enables fixing single bit error correction